Connaught Laboratories & The Crucible of World War I

-Adjunct Lecturer, Dalla Lana School of Public Health, University of Toronto
+Adjunct Professor, Dalla Lana School of Public Health, University of Toronto

 As emphasized in the first article in this series, the Connaught Fund website originally included three lines about the history of Connaught Medical Research Laboratories; these lines jump from mentioning the Labs’ origins in 1914 to their expansion following the discovery of insulin in 1921.
 However, a great deal happened at Connaught Labs during the period in between, much of it driven by the major contributions that the Labs made to domestic and military public health during the Great War.